 Students are urged to contribute to the ongoing development of the Psy.D. program.
 While students are always welcome to schedule a meeting with the Chair or Program Director, there is also formal structure to facilitate student input.
 At the start of each academic year, each cohort will select a student to serve as a representative for the cohort.
-Student representatives from each cohort then attend monthly Psy.D. faculty meetings in order to present students' points of view on programmatic issues.
+Student representatives from each cohort then attend monthly meetings with the Program Director in order to present students' points of view on programmatic issues.
 Student representatives can also report information from these meetings back to their cohorts.